Skip to main content

 Order sources

-• Walk In for customers who order in person
+• Walk In — customers who order in person

-• Website for orders from your online store
+• Website — orders from your online store

 Finding past orders

 Your dashboard shows today’s and tomorrow’s orders, but sometimes you need to find orders from a specific date in the past — or see all orders regardless of status.
 Click the Orders icon in the left sidebar to open the full orders list.
-From here you can search by fulfilment date (in YYYY-MM-DD format, e.g. 2025-03-06) to see every order for that date, including ones in any status — unconfirmed, confirmed, fulfilled, cancelled, and everything in between.
-This is useful for:
+Search by fulfilment date (in YYYY-MM-DD format, e.g. 2025-03-06) to see every order for that date in any status — unconfirmed, confirmed, fulfilled, cancelled, and everything in between.
+Useful for:

 • Checking what went out on a particular day